-Youth can obtain their full glider pilot license is less than 3 weeks by attending York's annual youth camp.
-Youth camp at the field, prepare their own meals, fly 4 flights a day, and study for their written MoT exam.
+Youth can obtain their full glider pilot license in less than 3 weeks by attending York's annual youth camp.
+Youth camp at the field, prepare their own meals, fly 4 flights a day, and study for their written TC exam.
 The course fee of $2195 includes club membership, 52 flights, license fee of $160, and unlimited air time in the 2-33 trainer.

 York Soaring has a 39 year history of successfully providing Glider Flight Training to Transport Canada standards to over 600 youngsters from across Ontario.
 Most participants are air cadets, however, any youth >14 years old that completes York's on-line ground school can also attend.
 We will have one youth camp this year so that qualified participants may obtain their Transport Canada Glider Pilot license.
 Interested students may also join the club and learn to fly over the course of the summer.
 The course starts June 30 and participants must sign up ahead of time because space is limited to a maximum of 9 pilots.

 Low Cost – The York Program is far less expensive than obtaining the license privately, and offers a fixed cost basis rather than paying per flight.
 Students must however reach solo stage after 28 training flights.
 Additional flights will be charged at Club rates.

 Short Duration – At two-three weeks,( Weather providing) the York Program enables the students the flexibility to maintain summer jobs, attend other camps, or go on summer vacation.